abinit/abinit/doc/tutorial/eph4vpq.md

 As [[eph_ngqpt_fine]] differs from [[ddb_ngqpt]], the code will automatically activate the interpolation of the DFPT potentials as discussed in the [introduction to the EPH code](/tutorial/eph_intro).

-Polaron calculations require complex electron-phonon matrix elements, hence [[gstore_cplex]] 2 is used.
+Polaron calculations require complex electron-phonon matrix elements.
 As we will deal with small hole polaron, and the VBM in LiF is triply-degenerate, we select the last three occupied bands via [[gstore_brange]] variable.